 If this is your first time exploring the world of modding, you should know that it’s always best to have one program designed for managing your mods and making sure none of them conflict with each other.
 Minecraft Forge does just that while also making it much easier to create new mods.

 This is the foundation for a majority of popular Minecraft mods you’ll find online and has become the default tool for customizing the game.
-Additionally, Forge receives a new update every time Minecraft does, ensuring it’s always compatible with the latest version.
+Additionally, Forge receives a new update every time Minecraft does, thus ensuring it’s always compatible with the latest version.

 Boost Visuals and Performance (Optifine Mod / Fastcraft Mod)